openshift-labs/learn-katacoda/ai-machine-learning/thoth-thamos/intro.md

-In this tutorial, we are going to run Thamos Advise on a simple Python app using Thamos CLI.
+In this tutorial, we are going to run Thamos Advise on a simple TensorFlow Python app using Thamos CLI.
 Thus getting intelligent recommendation on the software stack during using the CLI.

 ## About Thamos